155 K 83: History

 The development process for the 155 K 83 began in 1960 when Tampella presented their concept of a new 122 mm gun for the Finnish Army.
 It was a sound concept, but quite a heavy gun.
-It was only ordered in small numbers.
+It was only ordered in small numbers and designated 122 K 60 in Finnish nomenclature.
 In order to take advantage of the design, a decision was made to further develop this into a 155 mm gun.
 Through a number of development stages the 155 K 83 was born.

-Tampella cooperated with the Israeli group Solltami.
+Tampella cooperated with the Israeli group Soltam.
 The Tampella drawings for the never realized Finnish 122mm 35 K 68 were used to develop the Israeli Soltam M-68, which, after improvements, became the Soltam M-71 (designated the G4 in South Africa).
-Tampella went on to design and prototype successive models (155): K 68, K 74, K 74-82, K 74-83.
+Tampella went on to design and prototype successive models (155): K 68, K 74, K 74–82, K 74–83.
 The last with a barrel length of 39 calibers (L39) was accepted as the 155 K 83 and placed into production with a run of 113 units.

-During the 1990's, certain types of NATO ammunition evolved including some newer specialized charges which required some changes grinding the shape of the firing chamber, and this along with some small improvements to the firing mechanism could be added to the existing gun.
-This resulted in an upgraded version, called the K 83-97, capable of firing the latest NATO ammunition.
+During the 1990s, certain types of NATO ammunition evolved including some newer specialized charges which required some changes grinding the shape of the firing chamber, and this along with some small improvements to the firing mechanism could be added to the existing gun.
+This resulted in an upgraded version, called the 155 K 83-97, capable of firing the latest NATO ammunition.
 (Unmodified guns can still fire the basic rounds.)
 Some of the 113 guns have been modernized to: 155 K 83-97 standard.